 As the study above indicated, the use of this benefit has been mostly through new utilization, that is people who otherwise would have put off a visit to their doctor or who may have just tried a home remedy.
 Those who still continue to use their regular benefits and are reluctant to use telemedicine can be encouraged to do so for minor health concerns.
 A great time to launch an educational campaign around the use of telemedicine can be during the cold and flu season.
 Employees with chronic health concerns, scubas diabetes or pain management may also benefit from telemedicine.
 In some cases, the telemedicine service can also augment other types of benefits such as mental health benefits, addiction recovery, and more.

-What Does the Future Bring for Telemedicine?
+What the Future Brings for Telemedicine

-As more health care consumers turn to online resources to learn more about their health conditions and how to stay healthy, the use of telemedicine can only increase in popularity.
+As more healthcare consumers turn to online resources to learn more about their health conditions and how to stay healthy, the use of telemedicine can only increase in popularity.
 It just makes sense from a convenience standpoint to be able to talk to a medical provider in minutes rather than wait for weeks for an appointment and then spend more time and money on expensive medical tests.
-There are even companies that offer low cost telemedicine benefits in place of other high-cost health care plans.
+There are even companies that offer low-cost telemedicine benefits in place of other high-cost health care plans.

 Due to the advances in machine learning and data management, human telemedicine doctors will soon be replaced with computerized avatars that will react to the responses of patients, diagnosing and issuing treatment plans based on their directories of health data.
-This will essentially make telemedicine as handy as accessing a mobile app and inputing a digital fingerprint to initiate the process.
+This will essentially make telemedicine as handy as accessing a mobile app and inputting a digital fingerprint to initiate the process.
 Documentation will be automated to the health care center and insurance companies simultaneously to further streamline care.